 And by the way, while you're at it, look for free concrete blocks, also called (incorrectly) cinder blocks.
 Learn how to build a cinder block garden if you want an inexpensive raised garden for flowers, herbs, or vegetables.

 Due to their design, you need to know what pallet fences should be used for.
 They provide excellent protection against larger animals from entering your yard or homestead, but gaps in the slats allow smaller critters like rabbits and squirrels through.
 Also, if you stack the pallets on top of each other, you will be able to protect from animals with higher climbing and jumping capabilities.

-If you raise micro livestock like rabbits or chickens on your homestead, pallet fences make crafty runs and outdoor pens.
-Use pallets to create an easy and low budget area for your animals to forage outdoors.
+If you raise micro livestock like rabbits, chickens, turkeys, or quail on your homestead, pallet fences make crafty runs and outdoor pens.
+Use pallets to create an easy and low-budget area for your animals to forage outdoors.
 Don’t forget to add chicken fencing though, you want to keep your animals in, and the predators out!